chariotsofiron/chariotsofiron.github.io/src/blog/04-watsky-words.md

 Written: 2023-06-10

-Between 2019 and 2023, rapper George Watsky released three albums titled Complaint, Placement, Intention.
+Between 2019 and 2023, rapper George Watsky released three albums titled Complaint, Placement, and Intention.
 When arranged next to each other, they form a neat 3x3 word puzzle that can be read across and down:

 ```
 com pla int